ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/global-statistics.md

     test_run()
 ```

 Here is the output.
 First lets have a look at the image, so we have better understanding of what the data look like.

 ![](/assets/glob_stats_chart1.png)

 Now we can check calculated numbers.
+Check standard deviation, the highest number is for Google, because their stocks are going up and down by a lot.

 ```
 Mean: